vistalab-technion/cs236781/_assignments/00-getting-started.md

   You'll run it to create your submission after completing the assignment.
 - `environment.yml`: A file for `conda`, specifying the third-party packages it should install into the virtual environment it creates.
+Note that every assignment could define a different environment.

 ## Environment set-up